-- 6.1 The General Investment Programme (GIP) for the period 2025/26 2029/230 is included within the MTFS at Appendix 3.
-The total allocated capital programme over the next five years is £25.730m of which £17.957m is estimated to be spent in 2025/26. - 6.2 The capital spending plans for the next five years include the delivery of key legacy schemes from Vision 2025, schemes emerging through the development of Vision 2030 where they are sufficiently progressed, and funding is in place (with a continued focus on supporting the City's economy and key One Council projects) and essential investment in existing assets to either maintain service delivery or existing income streams: - Charterholme Bridges £9.827m - Charterholme Phase1a Homes £9.549m - Disabled Facilities Grants £4.260m - Planned asset maintenance £1.000m - 6.3 The largest scheme in the GIP is the Charterholme (previously Western Growth Corridor) sustainable urban extension, this totals £19.376m over the period of the MTFS (although significant expenditure has already been incurred) in order to resource the infrastructure to open up the eastern access to site and deliver the first 52 homes, developed by the Council.
+- 6.1 The General Investment Programme (GIP) for the period 2025/26 2029/30 is included within the MTFS at Appendix 3.
+The total allocated capital programme over the next five years is £32.006m of which £24.233m is estimated to be spent in 2025/26. - 6.2 The capital spending plans for the next five years include the delivery of key legacy schemes from Vision 2025, schemes emerging through the development of Vision 2030 where they are sufficiently progressed and funding is in place and essential investment in existing assets to either maintain service delivery or existing income streams.
+The main projects and schemes in the GIP are as follows: - Charterholme: Tritton Road Bridge £9.759m - Charterholme: Phase1a Homes £9.549m - Disabled Facilities Grants £5.229m - Planned asset maintenance £1.465m - Re-imaging Greyfriars £1.700m - Externally delivered Towns Fund Schemes £3.074m - 6.3 The largest scheme in the GIP is the Charterholme (previously Western Growth Corridor) sustainable urban extension, this totals £19.376m over the period of the MTFS (although significant expenditure has already been incurred) in order to resource the infrastructure to open up the eastern access to site and deliver the first 52 homes, developed by the Council.
 The capital receipts from the sale of these new homes are expected to be received from 2025/26 onwards. - 6.4 Further schemes in support of Vision 2030 will be included in the GIP at the relevant stage in their development e.g. grant funding secure, design stage completed etc.